yearofthedan/layabout/README.md

 Simple layout components for React.

+*This is very much in alpha, so expect the api to shift a lot.*

 ## Philosophy
 - Be light on configuration, preferring to have new components over complex APIs.
 Understand usage directly from the component name rather than derived from combinations of props.
 - Aim to solve a set of common problems, not all problems and variations.